AhmetZamanis/LoanRequestClassification/Report.md

 1. Tune eta, which is the learning rate parameter.
 This is the shrinkage applied after each boosting round. eta takes a value from 0 to 1, with a default of 0.3.

--   A lower value will make the model more robust, but will also require more boosting rounds.
+    -   A lower value will make the model more robust, but will also require more boosting rounds and slow down model training.
 2. Tune the tree complexity parameters:
     -   max_depth is the maximum number of splits allowed in each tree, the default is 6.
 A value of 0 means unlimited splits are allowed.
 More splits increase the risk of overfitting, but may also allow the model to learn more complex relationships.
     -   min_child_weight can be thought of as a threshold that needs to be passed for a new split to be made.
 The default is 1, and larger values make the model more conservative.
--   max_delta_step is a strict tree complexity parameter that is 0 by default.
+    -   max_delta_step is a strict tree complexity parameter that is unused at 0 by default.
 It is suggested to try a value between 1-10 for problems with heavy class imbalance.
 3. Tune the regularization parameters:
     -   gamma is the minimum loss reduction required for a new split.
 It is 0 by default, and increasing it will increase regularization.
     -   lambda is L2 ridge regularization, 1 by default, and alpha is L1
         lasso regularization, 0 by default.
 If both of these parameters are non-zero, we get a degree of elastic net regularization.
 4. Tune the randomization parameters:
     -   subsample is the fraction of the observations to sample for each boosting round.
     -   colsample_bytree is the fraction of the features to sample for each boosting round.
     -   These parameters can be used to introduce some noise to the training data, to try and make the model more robust.
-Their default values are 1, meaning all observations and features are used by default.
+Their default values are 1, meaning all observations and features are used by default, without randomization/noise.

-5. Retune eta, if the values for the other parameters changed strongly from their defaults.
+5. Retune eta, if the values for the other parameters changed considerably from their defaults.
 6. Finally, find the optimal number of nrounds for this given set of parameters.
     -   I prefer to do this with XGBoost’s own crossvalidation function xgb.cv, as it gives text output of each boosting round, with the training errors and the testing errors.
     -   Comparing the training and testing error, and observing their progressions across training rounds can help discover overfitting or underfitting issues.
--   Generally, if the training error is very close to the testing error, it may indicate the model is underfit, and there may be more to learn from the training data.
+    -   Generally, if the training error is very close to the testing error, and/or if the testing error gets stuck without improvement, it may indicate the model is underfit, and there may be more to learn from the training data.
+Reducing the regularization parameters or making the model more complex may improve performance.
--   If the testing error is much higher from the training error, the model may be overfit, it may have learned information that doesn’t generalize.
+    -   If the testing error is much higher from the training error, and the training error continues to sharply decrese while the testing error doesn’t follow, the model may be overfit.
+It may have learned information from the training data that doesn’t generalize to the testing data.
+Reducing complexity and increasing regularization may improve performance.

 The best tunes found in our case are available below.